If you’re starting out making vlogs or videos, at one point, you’ll stumble upon the technical terms camera look, log camera profiles, and LUTs.

-A LUT is like a decoder which turns log footage into a correctly-colored image.
-It can be baked-in while recording, only applied to an external monitor while recording, or added in post.
+A LUT is like a decoder that turns log footage into a correctly-colored image.
+It can be baked-in, applied to an external monitor while recording or added in post.

 Keep reading, and you’ll get a more in-depth explanation of each, why they’re important to know, and how you can use them in your work – whether you’re an aspiring YouTuber or cinematographer.

-But in order to do so, we need to start in another place entirely.
+But to do so, we need to start in another place entirely.